ipo-exe/flare/docs/datetime.md

 - `timestamp_start` is the starting time of the interval (inclusive lower limit);
 - `timestamp_stop` is the stopping time of the interval (exclusive upper limit).

-> Note: by exclusive upper limit Flare means that at that moment the timerange is no longer valid.
+> Note: by exclusive upper limit Flare means that at that moment the epoch is no longer valid.
-> Hence, in a timerange of `2020u2030` the year 2030 is not included.
+> Hence, in an epoch of `2020u2030` the year 2030 is not included.

 ### Examples